 The Creature Comforts

 Lake Okeechobee is quite the freshwater haven for the wildlife here.
 Seasonal visitors flock to the lake, like the endangered Grasshopper Sparrow which lives in this habitat.
-It is one of only six such sanctuaries in the world focussed on breeding with this dwindling species, and local environmentalists are heavily invested in making the Grasshopper Sparrow a regular listing on the birding scene once more.
+It is one of only six such sanctuaries in the world focused on breeding with this dwindling species, and local environmentalists are heavily invested in making the Grasshopper Sparrow a regular listing on the birding scene once more.

 There are a couple of more laid back options on the RV scene, like the Zachary Taylor RV Resort which borders the creek but is still nearby the main lake.
 It still has everything one hopes for in an RV resort, including a pool, but is off the beaten track and a little away from the droves of seasonal visitors to Lake Okeechobee.